 - Again, like the previous fermentation step, if you’re not seeing many bubbles, let the dough sit for another 20 minutes.

-- After 20 minutes, again liberally sprinkle flour on your work surface, then slide the dough ball out of the mixing bowl.
+- After 20 minutes, liberally sprinkle flour on your work surface, then slide the dough ball out of the mixing bowl.